The Incredible Self-Repair System: How Bleeding Is Normally Stopped

 Step 3: Initiation of the Coagulation Cascade (Minutes) The coagulation cascade can be initiated via two pathways that converge: the extrinsic pathway (triggered by tissue factor, TF, released by damaged cells outside the vessel) and the intrinsic pathway (triggered by contact of blood with the negatively charged exposed collagen).
 Both pathways lead to the activation of Factor X. The extrinsic pathway is faster and is the primary initiator of hemostasis after trauma.
 Activated Factor X (Xa), along with its cofactor Factor Va, calcium, and phospholipids (from platelet membranes), converts prothrombin (Factor II) into its active form, thrombin (IIa).

-Step 4: Thrombin Burst and Fibrin Formation (Minutes) This is the key moment.
-A small amount of thrombin is initially generated Easy to understand, harder to ignore..
+Step 4: Thrombin Burst and Fibrin Formation (Minutes) This is the important moment.
+A small amount of thrombin is initially generated Took long enough..